-- ❖ Heavy traffic volumes from I-15 converge with the SR-91 and increase delay during the peak hours. - SR-71 traffic demand and trumpet interchange geometry (Type L-12) for the EB SR-91 to NB SR-71 connector contribute to mainline delays. - High traffic volumes from Gypsum Canyon Road, Santa Ana Canyon Road, and Green River Road contribute to congestion on the mainline. - One of the two lanes from The Eastern Transportation Corridor (State Route 241) connector is dropped at the merge to EB SR-91, causing additional congestion. - Heavy traffic reentering the freeway merges at slow speeds from existing WB and EB truck scales, impacting the general-purpose lanes.
-EB truck traffic must make two lane changes to stay on EB SR-91. - SR-55 merges with SR-91.
-An EB lane on SR-91 is dropped (as a dedicated exit) at Lakeview Avenue and a second EB lane is dropped (as a dedicated exit) at Imperial Highway creating a weave condition.
+- Heavy traffic volumes to/from I-15 converge with the SR-91 and increase delay during the morning and evening peak hours. - SR-71 traffic demand as well as physical and operational constraints for the EB SR-91 to NB SR-71 connector contribute to mainline and EB SR-91 corridor delays. - High traffic volumes entering the freeway from Gypsum Canyon Road, Santa Ana Canyon Road, Green River Road, Weir Canyon Road, Imperial Highway and Lakeview Avenue contribute to congestion on the SR-91 mainline. - One of the two lanes from the Eastern Transportation Corridor (State Route 241) connector is dropped at the merge to EB SR-91 causing additional congestion on the EB SR-91 general purpose lanes. - Traffic entering the freeway from the truck scales merges at slow speeds affecting the general purpose lanes. - At the NB SR-55 interchange with EB SR-91, a lane on SR-91 is dropped (as a dedicated exit) at Lakeview Avenue and a second lane is dropped (as a dedicated exit) at Imperial Highway creating a weave condition. - WB SR-91 drops two GP lanes and a 91 Express Lane to SB SR-55, contributing to mainline congestion.
+This drop also occurs on the left-hand side of SR-91, creating a weaving condition.